A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

 Robust MARL~\citep{zhang2020robust} is a model-based MARL algorithm, which takes into account the reward uncertainty and transition uncertainty.
-In these experiments, they take into account the reward uncertainty by randomising a nature policy with Gaussian noise, as a constraint to optimise the agent performance.
-Nevertheless, the payoff assumption for each agent to get a higher payoff when other agents don't satisfy the equilibrium policies, and the equilibrium assumption for global optimisation, may be too strong in real-world applications.
+In their experiments, they take into account the reward uncertainty by randomizing a nature policy with Gaussian noise, as a constraint to optimize the agent performance.
+Nevertheless, the payoff assumption for each agent to get a higher payoff when other agents do not satisfy the equilibrium policies, and the equilibrium assumption for global optimization, may be too strong in real-world applications.

 {Another recently safe MARL work is CMIX~\citep{liu2021cmix}, which considers peak and average constraints using QMIX~\citep{rashid2018qmix}.
-Even though CMIX can satisfy the multi-agent cost constraint in these experiments, it does not provide theoretical analysis to guarantee safety for multi-agent system, and CMIX is also the parameter-sharing algorithm that suffers from problems similar to those of Safe Dec-PG \citep{lu2021decentralized}.}
+Even though CMIX can satisfy the multi-agent cost constraint in these experiments, it does not provide theoretical analysis to guarantee safety for a multi-agent system.
+CMIX is also the parameter-sharing algorithm that suffers from problems similar to those of Safe Dec-PG \citep{lu2021decentralized}.}